akherlan/onlineshop/README.md

 ## Disclaimer

 Be wise and polite (to the website) to use this simple application.
+The author is not responsible if your IP address is blocked by the data owner/provider as a result of using an application that burdens their server.

 Please note that Shopee is providing [open API access](https://open.shopee.com/) for massive data load and serious developer to integrate your own application directly.
 I think it will provide you with more proper and accurate data too.